-I found reading just the answers I could often eliminate one of them just guessing (although this isn’t at all guaranteed!).
+I also found that by reading just the answers, I could often eliminate one of them through guesswork – although this isn’t guaranteed!

-As for Decision Making, practise makes perfect.
-For the wordy “does the conclusion follow?” questions, go with your gut feeling.
+As for Decision Making, practice makes perfect.
+For wordy “does the conclusion follow?” questions, go with your gut feeling.

-I found the more times I read the paragraph the more I questioned the meanings and read the words wrong (a classic dyslexic mistake) and wasted time!
+I found that the more times I read the paragraph, the more I questioned the meanings and read the words wrong (a classic dyslexic mistake) and wasted time!

-Rather than waste time wondering if you need the calculator, become familiar with which style of question you need it for and go for it!
+Rather than wasting time in the test wondering if you need to use the calculator, try to become familiar with which style of question you need it for.
 Again, if you’re struggling, use the guess and flag function and come back to it.

 My dyspraxia really threw me with Abstract Reasoning.
-My biggest piece of advice here would be to do as many patterns as you can during your six weeks of prep time; the more patterns you see the more likely you’ll recognise them in the exam.
+My biggest piece of advice here would be to cover as many patterns as you can during your weeks of prep.
+The more patterns you see, the more likely you’ll recognise them in the exam.

 Write down the patterns you struggle with or get wrong.
 I kept a wall of post-it notes with different patterns on them!
 Begin by looking at the simplest box.

-I found that when I couldn’t spot a pattern immediately it was often an arrangement one, which makes sense with dyspraxia (I’m not saying this is a rule, it just seemed to be the ones I frequently missed!).
+I found that when I couldn’t spot a pattern immediately, it was often an arrangement one, which does make sense with dyspraxia (this won’t be the same for everyone, but it seemed to be the ones I frequently missed).

-This is a really good example of knowing where your weaknesses come in.
-For someone sitting the UCATSEN, I found so many points were gained by knowing what my weaknesses were and allowing for them.
+It’s a really good idea to know where your weaknesses are.
+When I sat the UCATSEN, I found that so many points were gained by knowing my weaknesses and allowing for them.